Skip to main content

 What is the Comparison mode?

-Find out how to use Wooclap's Comparison mode
+Find out how to use Wooclap's Comparison mode.
+Create deeper engagement with your audience through competition during presentation.

 The “comparison mode” allows you to measure the progress of your audience in real time, or to compare two different audiences by analysing the results of two identical sessions.